-We took inspiration and as a result we’ve had a fantastic year filled with family fun and adventure.
+We took inspiration from Kerry and her fun-loving spirit and as a result we’ve had a fantastic year filled with family fun and adventure.
 I tried to write it in words, but realised pictures captured the moments so much better.

 This year has been filled with lots of family frolics.

 There are so many things you can do as a family: if you are stuck inside check out Science Sparks (a site Kerry had founded with friend Emma) for indoor fun and experimentation; if you are looking for outdoor inspiration just search Country Kids for all sorts of outdoor adventures- near and far.

 This post has been written in memory of Kerry Farrow aka Multiple Mummy who died on 14th December 2012; deeply missed.